Home Compare AON vs QSR

 Aon vs Restaurant Brands International: Which Stock Looks Stronger in 2026?

-Aon holds the cleaner structural position, with the lead spread across profitability and growth.
-Restaurant Brands International does not offset that deficit through any equally strong structural edge elsewhere.
+Aon holds the cleaner structural position, with profitability as the main driver and growth adding further support.
+Restaurant Brands International still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward Restaurant Brands International, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Aon, but the market is not currently confirming it.

 Trajectory Similarity